 The Olympic heritage collection

-The Olympic Movement works to ensure the authenticity and quality of Olympic Games merchandise through a comprehensive programme of trademark legislation, education, monitoring and enforcement.
-These efforts protect consumers from unauthorised or counterfeit goods, protect official Olympic licensees from rights infringements and protect the Olympic brand from the potential negative impact of low-quality, unauthorised merchandise.
+The Olympic Movement works to ensure the authenticity and quality of Olympic branded merchandise through a comprehensive programme of anticounterfeiting devices, trademark legislation, education, monitoring and enforcement.
+These efforts protect consumers from unauthorised or counterfeit goods, protect official Olympic licensees from rights infringements, and protect the Olympic brand from the potential negative impact of low-quality, unauthorised merchandise.
 The IOC follows a responsible sourcing approach, with the sourcing of its products and services carried out with environmental, social and ethical issues in mind.